isaac-6/biodiscvr/paper/paper.md

 users to swap out discovery algorithms, redefine fitness metrics, and adapt the pipeline to different domains.

+Because the package was developed in the context of Alzheimer’s disease research, several components—such as expected column names, group definitions, and domain‑specific constraints—reflect this initial focus.
+Users applying *biodiscvr* to other domains may need to adapt these elements, but the underlying framework is general and can operate on arbitrary numeric features.

 A key innovation in this framework is the integration of multicohort regularisation, which enhances generalisability by allowing the algorithm to be informed by multiple independent datasets without requiring data merging.
-This approach preserves cohort-specific structure while leveraging shared signal, making it especially valuable in heterogeneous biomedical contexts.
+This approach preserves cohort‑specific structure while leveraging shared signal, making it especially valuable in heterogeneous biomedical contexts.

 The current implementation relies on the following R packages:
 (GA [@scrucca2016some], lme4 [@lme4], lmmpower [@longpower]).